gumaerc-testorg/18.706-spring-2023/content/pages/syllabus.md

     - global dimension, etc.
 - These will be followed by somewhat more specialized topics:
     - Koszul algebras
-    - Ore Localization and Goldie Theorem
+    - Ore localization and Goldie theorem
     - Central simple algebras and Brauer group
     - PI algebras
     - Growth of algebras
-    - Some ideas of Noncommutative geometry
+    - Some ideas of noncommutative geometry

 ## Lecture Notes and Readings

 There is no required textbook.
-A full set of {{% resource_link "75424b2c-57f9-4d04-9f61-9ec776a9c3a0" "lecture notes" %}} are provided.
-Possible other references include:
+A full set of {{% resource_link "6a2c3f5d-4e21-4510-9b50-90cf7dbf9001" "lecture notes" %}} is provided.
+Possible other references include the following:

-- Cohn P. M. 2003. [*Further Algebra and Applications*](https://www.worldcat.org/title/50143978).
+- Cohn, P. M. 2003. [*Further Algebra and Applications*](https://www.worldcat.org/title/50143978).
 London: Springer.
 ISBN: 9781852336677
     See chapters 2, 4, 5, 7, 8.
 An earlier edition of basically the same text as volumes 2, 3 of the series [*Algebra*](https://www.worldcat.org/title/8031629) by the same  author.

+    The author of the recommended textbook is Professor Paul Moritz Cohn (1924 -2006) of University College, London.
+He was born in Hamburg, Germany to a Jewish family which was later persecuted by the Nazis and perished in Holocaust.
+Paul Cohn himself was saved by Kindertransport, an organised rescue effort for children of persecuted Jewish families that helped them emigrate to the United Kingdom.
-- Weibel Charles A. 1994. [*An Introduction to Homological Algebra*](https://www.worldcat.org/title/27935084).
+- Weibel, Charles A. 1994. [*An Introduction to Homological Algebra*](https://www.worldcat.org/title/27935084).
 Cambridge England: Cambridge University Press.
 ISBN: 9780521559874
-- {{% resource_link "e65b6f16-caa7-423d-a59c-e60920faaab9" "Notes by Prof. Mike Artin" %}}
+- {{% resource_link "890fcc55-0de6-4ef7-b1db-67a715580ddb" "Notes by Prof. Michel Artin" %}}
-- {{% resource_link "e65b6f16-caa7-423d-a59c-e60920faaab9" "Notes by Prof. Pavel Etingof" %}}
+- {{% resource_link "890fcc55-0de6-4ef7-b1db-67a715580ddb" "Notes by Prof. Pavel Etingof" %}}

 ## Assignments and Grading